-Together with friends across Australia, Canada and the United States, your support provided a safe and secure home for single mother Annet and her miraculous triplets just in time for their fourth birthday!
-A year and a half down the track, we check in on the triplets.
+Together with friends across Australia, Canada and the United States, your support provided funding for a safe and secure home for single mother Annet and her miraculous triplets just in time for their fourth birthday!
+A year and a half down the track, we check in on the triplets—and their new home.

 In the rural village of Businya, Uganda, the lives of eight families were transformed when Compassion supporters rallied to provide new homes for children and families living in vulnerable conditions.
 Among them were triplets, Samuel, Grace and Patience.